Innmind/BlackBox/documentation/phpunit.md

 If you want to take a look at a migration you can look at [BlackBox's own PHPUnit tests](../tests/) that are now run via BlackBox itself.

+!!! note ""
-**Note**: Running BlackBox's PHPUnit tests via BlackBox increase execution speed by 35% (from ~7.1s down to ~4.6s) on a MackBook Pro M1 Max.
+    Running BlackBox's PHPUnit tests via BlackBox increase execution speed by 35% (from ~7.1s down to ~4.6s) on a MackBook Pro M1 Max.

 ### Feature coverage

 PHPUnit is a very large testing framework with lots of features.
 BlackBox doesn't support all its features when running your tests.

 Supported features:

 - test `setUp()`/`tearDown()`
 - assertions that have a correspondance in BlackBox
 - data providers declared with an attribute
 - groups declared with an attribute (the name must have a correspondance in `Innmind\BlackBox\Tag`)

 Some important features that are not supported:

 - mocks
 - classes `setUpBeforeClass()`/`tearDownAfterClass()`
 - assertions that don't have a correspondance in BlackBox (such as files assertions)